marcelarie/marcelarie/README.md

 My name is Marcel and I'm a 28 y/o software developer from Barcelona, Spain.
 My journey as a programmer began over 3 years ago.
-I specialize in using React and TypeScript for my Frontend projects, as well as Node.js, Rust, and Ruby for backend and CLI programs.
+I specialize in using React and TypeScript for my Frontend projects, as well as Node.js, Rust, Python and Ruby for backend and CLI programs.

 ## What I do:

 - 🦾 I'm currently working at [Worldsensing](https://github.com/StuartApp) as a
-  Frontend developer.
+  Fullstack developer.
 - 🌱 I'm learning Rust and reinforcing my low level knowledge to create some really cool projects in the future.
 - 💯 I am an active collaborator in various open source projects, constantly